 By coming together under the umbrella of ASDECAFE, the smaller cooperatives can experience savings, such as through shared transportation costs and by splitting certifications fees, which helps their earned premiums go farther.
 ASDECAFE also offers services including technical assistance, trainings and pre-financing.
 Working together also gives them more bargaining strength and enables them to build relationships with importers—instead of relying individually on coyotes—which offers better prices and longterm stability.

-Note: To ensure the highest quality, all coffee is roasted-to-order.
-This can take 24 - 72 hours after order has been received and according to roasting schedule.
-You will be notified through email when order has shipped or ready for local pickup.
+Note: To ensure the highest quality, all coffee is roasted to order.
+This can take 24 - 72 hours after the order has been received and according to the roasting schedule.
+You will be notified through email when the order has shipped or is ready for local pickup.